IVLP Impact Awards Perspectives – Healing Hooves: Restoring Community through Innovative Solutions

 Nastya Popandopulos is an alumna of the International Visitor Leadership Program (IVLP) and a 2024 recipient of the IVLP Impact Awards for her project From Trauma to Triumph: Harnessing the Power of Horses & Healing for War-Affected Children.

 Meridian International Center, in partnership with the U.S. Department of State Bureau of Educational and Cultural Affairs, implements the IVLP Impact Awards Initiative.
 IVLP Impact Awardees from across the world administer community impact projects that build on their experiences and promote innovative solutions to shared challenges.
-The IVLP Impact Awards Initiative aims to engage alumni, strengthen global networks, and support lasting community impact.
+The IVLP Impact Awards Initiative engages alumni, strengthens global networks, and supports lasting community impact.

 Building Meaningful Connections and Strong Networks